electronicsleep/AutoNagios/README.md

 //$corewindow="main.php";
 $corewindow="cgi-bin/tac.cgi";

-#Now you should have a nice Nagios3 and NagiosGraph setup with allows you to graph anything including any custom scripts you need.
+#Now you should have a nice Nagios3 and NagiosGraph setup with allows you to graph anything including any custom scripts you need, any lanugage is supported.

+#Nagios isnt the prettiest for graphs, good for researching trouble issues also setup graphite and graphana for custom dashboards.

+##Next setup greylog and elk stack for logging